Block Stability for MAP Inference: Experimental Details

 \subsubsection{Setup: Markov Random Field}

-We use the formulation of \citet{alahari2010dynamic}.
+We use the formulation of \citet{shotton2006textonboost, alahari2010dynamic}.
 The graph $G$ is a grid with one vertex for each pixel in the original image; the edges connect adjacent pixels.
-In this model, the node costs $\theta$ are set according to \citet{shotton2006textonboost}; they are based on the location of the pixel in the image, the color values at that pixel, and the local shape and texture of the image. \citet{shotton2006textonboost} learn these functions using a boosting method.
+In this model, the node costs $\theta$ are set based on the location of the pixel in the image, the color values at that pixel, and the local shape and texture of the image.
 The edge weights $w(u,v)$ are set as:

-where $g(u,v)$ is the RGB value difference between pixel locations $u$ and $v$, and $\text{dist}(u,v)$ is the spatial distance between those pixel locations.
-We follow \citet{alahari2010dynamic} and set $\lambda_1 = 5$, $\lambda_2 = 100$, and $\sigma = 5$.\footnote{We use pre-built object segmentation models from the OpenGM Benchmark that are based on the models of \citep{alahari2010dynamic}: \url{http://hciweb2.iwr.uni-heidelberg.de/opengm/index.php?l0=benchmark}} This setup yields an instance of a Potts model (\uml), so we can proceed with our algorithms.
+Here $\eta = (\eta_1, \eta_2)$, $\eta \ge 0$ are learned parameters, and $I(u)$ is the vector of RGB values for pixel $u$ in the image. \citet{shotton2006textonboost} learn the node and edge parameters using a boosting method.\footnote{We use pre-built object segmentation models from the OpenGM Benchmark that are based on the models of \citep{alahari2010dynamic}: \url{http://hciweb2.iwr.uni-heidelberg.de/opengm/index.php?l0=benchmark}} This setup yields an instance of a Potts model (\uml), so we can proceed with our algorithms.
 Many vertices of the object segmentation instances appear to belong to large stable blocks.
 Unlike with stereo vision, we were able to use the full instances in our experiments, which, as we observed in Section \ref{sec:experiments}, could contribute to the quality of our results for segmentation.
 Each instance has 68,160 nodes and either five or eight labels.
 The LP is persistent on 100\% of the nodes for all three instances.